JetBrains/teamcity-amazon-ecs-plugin/README.md

 [![plugin status](
 https://teamcity.jetbrains.com/app/rest/builds/buildType:(id:TestDrive_TeamCityAmazonEcsPlugin_Build)/statusIcon.svg)](https://teamcity.jetbrains.com/viewType.html?buildTypeId=TestDrive_TeamCityAmazonEcsPlugin_Build&guest=1)

-TeamCity plugin which allows running build agents in containers on AWS ECS cluster.
+TeamCity plugin which allows running build agents on an AWS ECS cluster.

 ## Status

-Plugin Development is in progress.
-Please do not use it in production environment.
+The plugin Development is in progress.
+Please *do not use it in the production environment*.

 ## Compatibility